pioneercoders/tutorials/programs/node/loops.md

 </details>

 <details>
-<summary>Print numbers divisible by 7 between 1 and 100 using a for loop</summary>
+<summary>7️⃣ Print numbers divisible by 7 between 1 and 100 using a for loop</summary>
 <p>

 ```javascript